WWE Money in the Bank: Concept and history

-The "Money in the Bank" pay-per-view (PPV) centers around a ladder match, the prize of which is a briefcase containing a contract for a championship match.
+The "Money in the Bank" pay-per-view (PPV) and livestreaming event centers around a ladder match, the prize of which is a briefcase containing a contract for a championship match.
 The winner can then cash in the contract at a time and place of their choosing anytime within the next year – beginning the night they win the briefcase.
 If the contract is not used within that year, it is voided, but this has yet to happen.
 Only the holder of the Money in the Bank contract can be the one to cash-in the contract.

 In 2005, World Wrestling Entertainment (WWE) established the Money in the Bank ladder match as an annual match at their marquee event, WrestleMania, debuting at WrestleMania 21.
 The idea for the match was conceptualized by then-WWE wrestler Chris Jericho and former WWE writer Brian Gewirtz.
-Following WrestleMania XXVI in March 2010, WWE established a separate Money in the Bank event as a gimmick PPV; the match subsequently ceased being held at WrestleMania.
+Following WrestleMania XXVI in March 2010, WWE established a separate Money in the Bank event, the concept of which is based around the match, which subsequently ceased being held at WrestleMania.
 The inaugural event was held on July 18, 2010, at the Sprint Center in Kansas City, Missouri.

-In 2010 and 2011, the annual pay-per-views included two Money in the Bank ladder matches.
-To coincide with the brand extension, one ladder match was for wrestlers from the Raw brand with a match contract for the brand's WWE Championship, while the other ladder match was for the SmackDown brand with a match contract for its World Heavyweight Championship.
-In April 2011, WWE ceased using its full name with the WWE abbreviation becoming an orphaned initialism.
-The brand split then ended in August 2011; although the brand split ended, the Money in the Bank pay-per-views continued to have two ladder matches for match contracts for the respective titles.
+In 2010 and 2011, the annual PPV included two Money in the Bank ladder matches.
+To coincide with the brand extension, one ladder match was for wrestlers from the Raw brand with a match contract for the brand's WWE Championship, while the other ladder match was for the SmackDown brand with a match contract for its World Heavyweight Championship (2002–2013 version).
+The brand split then ended in August 2011; although the brand split ended, the Money in the Bank events continued to have two ladder matches for match contracts for the respective titles.
 After the two titles were unified in December 2013, a championship match contract for the unified WWE World Heavyweight Championship became the prize of a single Money in the Bank ladder match.
-Also in 2014, the event moved to the June slot and it was also the first Money in the Bank event to air on WWE's online streaming service, the WWE Network, in addition to traditional PPV outlets.
-The brand split returned after the 2016 event, but the 2017 pay-per-view was SmackDown-exclusive.
-The championship match contract in the ladder match was for SmackDown's WWE Championship (formerly WWE World Heavyweight Championship).
+Also in 2014, the event moved to the June slot and it was also the first Money in the Bank event to air on WWE's streaming service, the WWE Network, in addition to traditional PPV outlets.
+The brand split returned after the 2016 event, with the 2017 event held exclusively for SmackDown.
+The championship match contract in the ladder match that year was for SmackDown's WWE Championship (formerly WWE World Heavyweight Championship).
 The 2017 event also featured the first-ever women's Money in the Bank ladder match with its contract being for a SmackDown Women's Championship match; each event since has featured a men's and women's match.